bachbaongan/Project/SQL/CPA/README.md

 Analyzing the query results of comparing low stock with product performance we can see that, 6 out of 10 cars belong to the 'Classic Cars' product line, which we sell frequently with high product performance.
 Therefore, we should restock "Classic Cars" properly.

-### Question 2: How should we tailor marketing and communication strategies to customer behaviours?
+### 2: How should we tailor marketing and communication strategies to customer behaviours?
 ~~~~sql
 -- Write a query to find the Top five VIP customers
 WITH Profit_customer AS (